 Make the curriculum accessible through the provision of differentiated materials.

-Alert LED (SEN) staff if additional support/advice is felt necessary.
+Alert LED (SEND) staff if additional support/advice is felt necessary.

 Opportunities for Pupils to Utilise their First Language at School

 Our modern foreign languages department runs an early morning club for native French and German speakers from Preparatory upwards, providing these children with a chance to engage in fluent conversation and engage with a variety of activities for up to an hour each week.